Skip to content

 Key Takeaways

 Sole traders, partnerships, and companies are different business structures.
 A business structure is a legal framework under which a business operates.
 In other words, the law treats each business structure differently because they operate through different legal frameworks.
 There are other business structures that businesses can use in addition to these three.
-Still, for the vast majority of small and medium businesses in England and Wales, they either trade as a sole trader, partnership, or company.
+Still, the vast majority of small and medium businesses in England and Wales either trade as a sole trader, partnership, or company.
 Each has its advantages and disadvantages.
 The business structure right for your business will depend on your particular circumstances.

 If you need help navigating the legal implications of operating as a sole trader, our experienced business lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.